Transaxillary Breast Implants

 For Revisions and breast implant removal or replacements, your scars will typically be in the inframammary area or periareolar area.

 - If Revisional Breast Surgery is required, including future breast implant removal or removal and replacement down the line, you will incur new scars.

 - For some patients, removal of breast implants can be performed using the armpit incision method; but secondary implant surgery – such as replacement of existing implants with new implants – needs to be performed using the breast crease method.

 Transaxillary breast augmentation can be performed with or without an endoscope – and there are advantages to both.

 The main drawbacks of the Armpit Breast Implant/Breast Augmentation procedure are that it can be MORE CHALLENGING to perform AND that it can only be used for primary breast implant insertions.

-The reason it is more complex and challenging to perform Transaxillary Breast Augmentation is because the Specialist Plastic Surgeon is:
+The reason it is more complex and challenging to perform Transaxillary Breast Augmentation is that the Specialist Plastic Surgeon is:

 (a) operating further away from the incision and from the breast area and

 (b) having to create a surgical channel to move the implant into its position, without overly disturbing other tissues.